 Previous clients have ranged from large not-for-profit organisations, with a turnover in the millions, to social enterprise start-ups that have yet to generate any income.
-Furthermore, we have assisted trusts to improve the effectiveness of their donations.
-Consequently, we have an excellent working knowledge of the sector from both a donor and a recipient perspective.

 About this report

 This Corporate Social Responsibility (CSR) report is intended for those with an interest in our approach to social responsibility.
 It describes how we try to manage our CSR responsibilities as an integral part of our business.